 - 1. The apparatus works by contact between any uninsulated part of the sabre and the conductive surface of the opposing fencer's jacket, glove and mask. - 2.
-For hits made on these valid conductive surfaces, the apparatus shows a red light on one side and a green light on the other. - If the guard or blade of a fencer's sabre is in contact with the conductive surface of his own equipment (signalled by a yellow light), a valid hit made by that fencer must still register. - 3.
-The audible signal will consist of either one short ring or a continuous note lasting 1-2 seconds, simultaneous with the light signals.
+For hits made on these valid conductive surfaces, the apparatus shows a red light on one side and a green light on the other.

+If the guard or blade of a fencer's sabre is in contact with the conductive surface of his own equipment (signalled by a yellow light), a valid hit made by that fencer must still register.

+- 3. The audible signal will consist of either one short ring or a continuous note lasting 1-2 seconds, simultaneous with the light signals.
 The sound will be the same for both sides of the apparatus. - 4.
 Hits made on non-conductive surfaces must not be signalled. - 5.
 The apparatus must be equipped with two yellow lamps, one on each side, which will indicate a contact between the guard or blade of a fencer's sabre and the conductive surface of his own equipment. - 6.
 The apparatus must be equipped with two white lamps, identical to those on a foil apparatus which, if permanently illuminated, accompanied by a sound signal, indicate any abnormal electrical change in circuits B and C of the fencer at fault. - 7.
 The apparatus must not signal a hit made by the blade whipping over to hit the opponent while in contact with his blade or guard. - 8.
-After a hit has been registered, a subsequent hit made by the other fencer will only be registered if it occurs within a maximum of 120 ms ( $\pm 10 \text{ ms}$ ). - 8.
-After a hit has been registered, a subsequent hit made by the other fencer will only be registered if it occurs within a maximum of 170 ms ( $\pm 10 \text{ ms}$ ).
+After a hit has been registered, a subsequent hit made by the other fencer will only be registered if it occurs within a maximum of 170 ms (\pm 10 ms). - 9.
+When the two blades touch, all the other rules should be strictly applied. - 10.The SEMI Committee of the FIE reserves the right to change the rules governing the apparatus, either to simplify or to improve its performance.